The Medical Assisting Program at COM

 In three semesters of hands-on classes you will learn anatomy and physiology, human disease and pathophysiology, medical terminology, medical insurance, medical law, pharmacology and administration of medicine, clinical procedures and laboratory procedures.

 Alumni are in demand immediately after graduation in hospitals, offices and clinics.
-COM’s program is accredited, and classes transfer to universities if students choose to further their education.

-Why Choose the COM Medical Assistant Program?
+Why Choose the COM Medical Assisting Program?

 - Learn with state-of-the-art equipment including simulation manikins and an onsite clinical lab.